desteban1117/GoogleFramework/README.md

     When I type "The name of the wind" into the search field And I click the Google Search button
     Then I am on Google result page
-    And The first result is "El nombre del viento - Wikipedia, la enciclopedia libr" When I click on the first result link
+    And The first result is "El nombre del viento - Wikipedia, la enciclopedia libre" When I click on the first result link
     Then I go to the Wikipedia "El nombre del viento" page